RustySnipers/MarketPulse/README.md

 When the GUI is running you can enter a comma-separated list of tickers to set a custom watchlist.
 Use the **Load Webull Portfolio** button to import your holdings from your Webull account.
 Credentials are requested at runtime and are never saved.

+### Discord Notifications

+Set the `DISCORD_WEBHOOK_URL` environment variable to send trading events and report summaries to a Discord channel.
+The application will post messages when trading starts or stops, watchlists change, portfolios are loaded, and when backtesting or ML training completes.

 ### Building the Executable

 To build an executable using PyInstaller, follow these steps: